YggdrasiI/rss2html/README.md

 	})

 ### (Secure) way to trigger a command over SSH
-This sections shows how you could define an action to trigger a command on an other host.
-The allowed commands are defined in *rss2html.sh* on the remote machine.
+This sections shows how you can trigger a command on an other host by invoking a script over SSH.
+This needes the generation of a new SSH Key and a binding of the script with this key.
+The allowed commands are defined in *scripts/rss2html.sh* on the remote machine.

+**Hint:** Step 1-3 can be completed by *scripts/install_ssh.sh*

 1. Create new key for rss2html:
 `ssh-keygen -f ~/.ssh/rss2html -P ""`

-2. Copy *rss2html_ssh.sh.example* to *rss2html.sh* and add your
+2. Copy *scripts/rss2html_ssh.sh.example* to *rss2html.sh* and add your
 commands into the script.
 The keyword (here: PLAY) should match with the value in step 2.
 Copy the script onto your target system.

+3. Add following line in *~/.ssh/authorized_keys* on your remote system.
+The command-prefix restricts the accesses on this single script.
+	`command="{absolute path}/rss2html_ssh.sh" {Content of ~/.ssh/rss2html.pub}`

-3. Extend your *settings.py* by
+4. Extend your *settings.py* to propagate commands to webinterface by

-		from default_settings import ACTIONS
+		`from default_settings import ACTIONS
 		import actions

-		ssh_example = ("user@machine",
+		ssh_args = ("user@machine", "PLAY '{url}'", "~/.ssh/rss2html")
-		    "{absolute path}/rss2html_ssh.sh PLAY '{url}'",
-		    "~/.ssh/rss2html")
 		ACTIONS.update({
 		    "play_ssh" : {
-		        "handler": actions.factory__ssh_cmd(*ssh_example),
+		        "handler": actions.factory__ssh_cmd(*ssh_args),
 		        "check": actions.can_play,
 		        "title": _('SSH Play'),
 		        "icon": "icons/gnome_term.png",
 		    },
 		})

-4. Add following line in *~/.ssh/authorized_keys* on your remote system.
-The command-prefix restricts the accesses on this single script.

-	command="{absolute path}/rss2html_ssh.sh" {Content of ~/.ssh/rss2html.pub}
+		# ...
+Other
+		`

 ## Developing